 Independent Mayoral Candidate 2012

 Siobhan stood as an as an independent candidate in the 2012 Mayor of London election.
 She received close to 300,000 votes, finishing close to the Liberal Democrat and Green Party candidates.
 This was a remarkable achievement for a previously unknown individual with no party machine.
 She was particularly commended for her focus on youth issues, for presenting a creative and distinct policy manifesto and for running a positive campaign.

+Siobhan worked as a Senior Civil Servant.
 During her time in the Civil Service, Siobhan worked in many of the major home departments, including Transport, Environment and Local Government.
-She gained an extensive knowledge of public policy-making and the machinery of government and regularly represented the UK government at home and abroad.
-She moved to the Cabinet Office where she led cross-Whitehall reforms and communications projects – working closely with the Cabinet Secretary and Permanent Secretaries from across departments.
-During this time, she was particularly focused on improving diversity across the Civil Service, introducing a range of networks and initiatives that made a real and positive difference.
-She established Civil Service Live and the Civil Service Awards, which have become annual events to share good practice, engage officials and celebrate unsung public sector heroes.
+She gained an extensive knowledge of public policy-making and the machinery of government and regularly represented the UK Government at home and abroad.
+She moved to the Cabinet Office where she led cross-Whitehall reform and communication projects – working closely with the Cabinet Secretary and Permanent Secretaries from across departments.
+During this time, she was also involved in improving diversity across the Civil Service, introducing a range of networks and initiatives that made a real and positive difference.
+She established Civil Service Live and the Civil Service Awards, which have become annual events to share good practice and celebrate unsung public sector heroes.
 In 2009, Siobhan joined the Department of Health – her last position before she resigned - where she led corporate management and governance issues.

 © COPYRIGHT SIOBHAN BENITA.
 All rights reserved.